 Botanical Garden, New Bird Street

 One of the city’s hippest hangouts is in full bloom again after reopening its doors for the summer season.
-You’ll find plenty of alcoholic concoctions here to sate your thirst, but gin is the real star of the show.
+You’ll find plenty of alcoholic concoctions at The Botanical Garden to sate your thirst, but gin is the real star of the show.

 This enclosed, graffiti-adorned sun trap serves up a variety of bespoke gin combinations and signature cocktails.
 From the Tarragona and the Hot G+T to the Baltic Iced Tea, there’s something to delight every thirsty customer.